Lucy Griffiths (actress, born 1919)

 Lucy Griffiths (24 April 1919 – 29 September 1982) was an English actress whose work spanned from the early 1950s to the early 1980s.

+Biography

 Born in Birley, Herefordshire, she had a prolific career in both film and television.
-She is most famous for her roles in numerous Hammer horror films such as Frankenstein and the Monster from Hell (alongside Peter Cushing), The Two Faces of Dr. Jekyll (Christopher Lee) and television programmes such as On the Buses, Mind Your Language, All Creatures Great and Small, Secret Army and Z-Cars.
+She is most famous for her roles in numerous Hammer horror films such as Frankenstein and the Monster from Hell (alongside Peter Cushing), The Two Faces of Dr. Jekyll (Christopher Lee), appearances in several of the Carry On series of film comedies, and television programmes such as On the Buses, Mind Your Language, All Creatures Great and Small, Secret Army and Z-Cars.
 She also had a small, uncredited bit-part in the classic British film Genevieve, as well as several other small uncredited roles in numerous British productions.